 This 1956 Chevy Bel Air has been in our shop in the past.
 This time around, there was a problem with the steering box being loose, and the frame was broken.
+These were pretty straightforward fixes, so we got to work quickly.

 We pulled the steering box out of the 1956 Chevy, repaired the frame and reinforced it.
 Additionally, when we put it back together, we found that there was a broken fitting on the hydraulic lines, so we fixed that leak.